Helsinki-Genomic-Graph-Database/HGGD/documentation/development_manual.md

 ## Ohtuprojekti staging server

-If future developers use the [course staging server](https://github.com/UniversityOfHelsinkiCS/ohtup-staging), it only worked for us if all addresses had a `/hggd`-prefix added in front of them as the staging server needs the server to be run from a subfolder rather than just from the root address as in production server.
-In this case also the production server addresses are changed.
-At the moment the prefix is removed so the server address in nicer.
+If future developers use the [course staging server](https://github.com/UniversityOfHelsinkiCS/ohtup-staging), it only worked for us if all addresses had a `/hggd`-prefix added in front of them, as the staging server needs the server to be run from a subfolder rather than just from the root address as in production server.
+In this case, also the production server addresses change.
+At the moment the prefix is removed so the server address looks nocer.